Hiroshimeow/Find-Box-Auto-Suggest/README.md

 python main.py
 ```

-After launching, press the default hotkey (`Ctrl+Space`) to bring up the search bar.
+After launching, press the default hotkey (`Ctrl+Alt+F`) to bring up the search bar.
 Start typing, and Auto-Suggest will provide real-time suggestions.
 Select an option using the arrow keys and press `Enter` to execute or open it.